tiangolo/uwsgi-nginx-flask-docker/README.md

 You will see your Flask debugging server start, you will see how it sends responses to every request, you will see the errors thrown when you break your code and how they stop your server and you will be able to re-start your server very fast, by just running the command above again.

 ## What's new

+2017-10-XX: Now you can configure which port the container should listen on, using the environment variable `LISTEN_PORT`.

 2017-09-10: Updated examples and sample project to work with SPAs even when structuring the app as a package (with subdirectories).